AljoschaMeyer/bpmux-rel/README.md

 Send a response to a request.

-The `2 ^ req` bytes following the tag are an integer specifying the id of the request you are responding to.
+If `id != 3`, the `2 ^ req` bytes following the tag are an integer specifying the id of the request you are responding to.

 The `2 ^ len` bytes following the request id bytes are an unsigned integer indicating the length of the payload.